therealtoby1/Master/README.md

   - Patrick Kidger pHD thesis--> continous normalizing flows lesen
   - Neural Operator (apparently better suited for pdes than Neural ODEs)

+---

+**02/08-08/08*
+Thinking about creating a new branch called "to_torch" since this looks like its going to be a very coding heavy week and i will have to make quite a lot of changes like moving system strucures to torch to ensure optimization works.
+1. Move original System and GP to torch (Saturday)
+2. adapt changes to EKF (and UKF) (Sunday+Monday/Tuesday) and apply continous EKF to the systems...
+3. fix MHE (Tuesday/Wednesday/Thursday) and test for more samples...
+4. compare Jacobians of the system between NN and original system(when using EKF) (Thursday/Friday)
+5. Testing the Sensitivity of Q (Q/R) (Saturday)

+Issues of the previous week:
+-  MHE : currently the computational graph of x0 is lost when transferring the structure to numpy --> backprop doesnt "see" x0 after it predicts the next step in the moving horizon
+--> might have to rewrite the original system to torch  as well as the GP, because otherwise it would be too much effort...